-Implementation Plan and Timeline Strategies Non-CPUC Partners Near Term 2009 - 2011 Mid-Term 2012 - 2015 Long Term 2016 - 2020 1-1: Drive continual advances in technologies in the building envelope, including building materials and systems, construction methods, distributed generation, and Energy Commission (PIER) Utilities DOE, national labs 50% of new homes exceed 2005 Title 24 standards by 35% 10% of new homes exceed 2005 Title 24 standards by 55% 90% of new homes exceed Title 24 by 35% 40% of new homes exceed Title 24 by 55% 100% of new homes exceed Title 24 by 35% 90% of new homes exceed Title 24 by 55% building design.
+Implementation Plan and Timeline Strategies Non-CPUC Partners Near Term 2009 - 2011 Mid-Term 2012 - 2015 Long Term 2016 - 2020 1-1: Drive continual advances in technologies in the building envelope, including building materials and systems, construction methods, Energy Commission (PIER) Utilities DOE, national labs 50% of new homes exceed 2005 Title 24 standards by 35% 10% of new homes exceed 2005 Title 24 standards by 55% 90% of new homes exceed Title 24 by 35% 40% of new homes exceed Title 24 by 55% 100% of new homes exceed Title 24 by 35% 90% of new homes exceed Title 24 by 55% distributed generation, and building design.
 Production home builders and building industry organizations Develop and participate in pilot projects in specific climates to prove technologies for next generation of lower and zero energy homes, including affordable housing projects.
 Continually monitor performance of pilot projects to provide feedback for next level of design and development of technologies.
-Develop and implement next generation of pilot projects; continually monitor performance of pilots to provide feedback for next level of design and development of technologies.
-Develop and implement next generation of pilot projects; continually monitor performance of pilots to provide feedback for next level of design and development of technologies.
+Develop and implement next generation of pilot projects; continually monitor performance of pilots to provide feedback for next level of design and development of technologies Develop and implement next generation of pilot projects; continually monitor performance of pilots to provide feedback for next level of design and development of technologies Advance technological innovation through collaboration of Energy Commission PIER and Emerging Technologies Programs, LBNL, NREL, Utilities, CBIA, and other appropriate organizations.
+Ongoing Ongoing